 Help build Oliver as a resilient community – volunteer today.

-For more information contact: Anita Bains
+For more information please contact: Anita Bains

 Volunteer BC is the voice of volunteerism with the goal of promoting the value of volunteerism and building healthy BC Communities.